-Child pornography is the depiction of a minor engaging in sexual behavior.
-Child pornography can take the form of photographs, videos, or any other type of expression.
-Criminal charges may stem from conduct related to child pornography, such as:
+Child pornography is broadly defined as depicting a minor engaged in sexual behavior.
+The depiction may be photos, videos, or many other forms of expression.
+Charges can stem from conduct such as:

-Minnesota Statutes § 617.247 sets forth state law on possession of child pornography charges.
-Just having child pornography in a person’s possession is a criminal offense.
-The prosecutor is not required to prove that the defendant watched the material, only that they knowingly possessed it.
-Possession charges carry up to five years in prison and a $5,000 fine.
+Minnesota Statutes § 617.247 sets forth the definition of child pornography charges.
+Even possessing this material is a criminal offense.
+The state prosecutor is not required to prove that the person watched it, just that they knowingly possessed it.
+These charges could carry up to a $5,000 fine and five years in prison.

-If a person distributes child pornography by sending or transferring it in some way, this becomes a more serious offense.
-A first-time offense may lead to up to seven years in prison and a $10,000 fine.
-Distributing child pornography for profit increases the potential penalties to ten years in prison and a $20,000 fine.
+A person that distributes pornography sends it or transfers it to others in some way.
+This is a serious offense.
+A first-time conviction could bring up to seven years in prison and a potential fine of up to $10,000.
+If the person distributes the porn for profit, this increases to ten years in prison and a $20,000 fine.